 There are, however, powerful voices working to lobby against the wholesale Forex market coming under a wide regulatory cover.
 The Association for Financial Markets in Europe (‘AFME’), an industry body, has come out against the MIFID II strict regulations and has published a paper recently stressing that “unintended consequences” could result in over-regulation of the Forex industry which would prevent brokers from serving their traders comfortably.

 At the moment, there is no uniform approach globally when it comes to this market.
 The regulatory industry continues to act on a local level with each broker applying for regulation in a chosen location and some organizations are more active than others.
 In Japan, one of the world's most active retail Forex market, the Financial Services Authority (FSA) regulates all markets including retail foreign exchange.
 The FSA is proactive in regulating retail Forex trading and has reduced the maximum leverage that can be made available to retail Forex traders several times in the last few years.
-In the United Kingdom where the FCA (formerly the FSA) is the main regulatory agency and in most of continental Europe, regulation is in scant amount and as mentioned above, there are few limits on the amount of leverage offered.
+In the United Kingdom where the FCA (formerly the FSA) is the main regulatory agency and in most of continental Europe, there are few limits on the amount of leverage offered.

 CySEC, the financial regulatory agency of Cyprus, is part of the European MiFID regulations but it has attracted a number of overseas firms who wish to take advantage of what is seen as light regulations and an easy way to get a license without having to meet the stringent requirements that are imposed by other European financial regulators.

 Presently, relative non-regulation of the institutional Forex market continues to pose ongoing risks to the retail investor which includes higher currency volatility and discrepancies in available public information.